 Visitors come to Lee from all over the world to enjoy this beautiful village.
 Some stay, some visit for the day, and some pass through.
 With the Grampus only a few hundred metres from the South West Costal Path, it is an ideal spot for walkers to stop for refreshments, or an evening meal if you are planning Bed and Breakfast elsewhere in the village.

-Bill and Bryony look forward to meeting you, and adding to your enjoyment of a visit to Lee.
+Bill looks forward to meeting you, and adding to your enjoyment of a visit to Lee.